John Contreras

 Be caring and empathetic.
 Everyone has their own challenges, visible and invisible.
 Our patients trust us with their bodies and their hopes for recovery.
 That's a responsibility I never take lightly.

-In 2020, I founded The Physio Social Club to create a community for physiotherapists, health, and fitness professionals to connect, socialize, and discuss various aspects of our industry and personal development.
+In 2020, I founded The Physio Social Club to create a community for physiotherapists, health, and fitness professionals to connect, socialise, and discuss various aspects of our industry and personal development.
 Because this work can be isolating, and we're all better when we learn together.
-John also hosts The Physio Social Club Podcast, a podcast aimed at sharing information.

 I currently consult from Physiosports Brighton in Melbourne, where I continue to treat patients while developing educational content for health professionals worldwide.